For trapped Syrian rescuers, an elaborately planned escape

 "The political ramification had to be secondary to saving what is to be saved," the source said.

-There was an unexpected twist: Advances by affiliates of the Islamic State group.
+There was an unexpected twist: Advances by an affiliate of the Islamic State group.
 As rebel forces retreated and surrendered in many villages between Daraa and Quneitra provinces, it was the IS affiliate — not government forces— that moved in.

 This changed the landscape again, blocking some escape routes to the evacuation points.